fortellerq/notes/proxmox/README.md

     card 0
 }
 ```
+Sometimes the card id can randomly change.
+To force a card id to follow a pattern, check out [this article](https://wiki.archlinux.org/title/Advanced_Linux_Sound_Architecture#Set_the_default_sound_card)

 To add an emulated sound card to our VM using ALSA as the output, we need to modify the VM's conf file and add this to the VM's args
 ```